perperam/smart-wechselrichter/README.md

-Rename Project in IOT Monitor
+Start an Project IOT Monitor?